 Group evaluations, pre and post-training marks comparisons, etc., hold good if you’re conducting offline training.

 But for online training, you can add quizzes at the end of the training program.
-Some LMSs enable you to record video responses to your quiz questions and prevent question skipping.
+Some LMS enable you to record video responses to your quiz questions and prevent question skipping.